ZSciamma/pale-spire/README.md

 # pale-spire

 This is our final project for the Yale class Computer Graphics, CPSC 478, Spring 2021.
-The assignment was to build a 10-second movie scene, with a ray tracing engine built from scratch in C++.
+The assignment was to build a 10-second movie scene, with a distribution ray tracing engine built from scratch in C++.
 Our engine can render triangles, rectangles, and cylinders.
 It has the following features:

 * Soft shadows
 * Glossy reflections